PQCraft/CaveCube/.github/ISSUE_TEMPLATE/bug_report.md

 [What should happen instead?]

 **Additional info**
-[Screenshots or video of the problem]
+[Screenshots or videos of the problem]